Skip to main content

 How Does Embryo Selection Influence Ethical Choices?

 Embryo selection, another critical component of ART, involves assessing embryos for viability before transfer.
-This process often employs pre-implantation (PGT) to screen for chromosomal abnormalities or specific genetic conditions.
+This process often employs pre-implantation genetic testing (PGT) to screen for chromosomal abnormalities or specific genetic conditions.
 For individuals with PCOS, who may have an increased risk of certain pregnancy complications, PGT offers a pathway to potentially healthier pregnancies.

 The ethical discussion here focuses on the criteria for selection, the potential for genetic discrimination, and the disposition of embryos deemed “unsuitable.”
 It requires a careful balancing act between preventing genetic disease and respecting the moral status of each embryo.